A pigeon perches on the sage’s hand to peck into the grains at Utpal Dutta Sarani Square, Kolkata. Photo: Amartya Deb, 16 June 2018

 Not surprisingly, when in Kolkata, I found the domestic cat bring a pigeon in its mouth every other evening.
 The mother cat would take her kill to a secluded corner of the house to savour it, for us to clean up feathers in the morning.
 During the day, cats crouched along the parapet wall to ambush other little birds that visit my uncle’s roof garden.
 Observing this behaviour for months, I felt that the otherwise pro-active feral predators were lethargic in their efforts to hunt smaller birds.
 Indeed, hunting tuntunis or chorais would mean a lot more effort – for very little food.
 Thus, the increasing population of pigeons supported by human-feeding is a blessing in disguise for other birds.

-Stopping cultural practices abruptly can threaten urban biodiversity
+Stopping cultural practices abruptly, and effect on urban biodiversity